krstivoja/npm-setup/README.md

 ```

-Start with building all your files:
+To get "dist" folder start with building all your files:
 ```
 npm run build
 ```